 Romantic failure.
 The failure of the romantic solution.
 Romantic love is an ingenuous, creative, causa sui project.
 Especially if it’s like your child or something.
 That looks very noble, that’s cool, “I want to live for my kid” and all that, that’s great.
 But if the love object – Now, I’m going to take you – it’s easier to see this in relation to the girlfriend or the wife.

 “If the love partner becomes God, the love partner is a human being and can as easily become devil to you.”
 And we know this, all you guys who dated emotional vampires.
 Sir was here earlier.
 We were talking about that over lunch.
 The reason it happens is because of a dependency on a love object.

 The dependency isn’t just co-dependency of like, “Oh, I need somebody in my life to replace my mother, because my own mother never loved me.”
 That’s basic.
 That we know.
 That’s easy.
-But it actually is much deeper.
-It’s dependency on this person that gives your life meaning, just as mom give used to give your life meaning when you were a child – or dad – or them collectively.
+What it actually is, as much deeper.
+It’s dependency on this person that gives your life meaning, just as mom used to give your life meaning when you were a child – or dad – or them collectively.